-Our specialist team like to keep a keen eye on the latest technological innovations.
-Take a look at what’s caught our eye this month, with our five tech faves for March.
+Our specialist team always keep a keen eye on the latest developments in technology to help them identify opportunities.
+We share with you, what’s caught our eye this month, with our five tech faves for March.

 Transforming Web Banners Into Music

-Web banners can be a tad infuriating, to say the least.
+Web banners can be a tad infuriating.
 A recent collaboration between AIAIAI and the Danish duo Kenton Slash Demon, is set to change that.
 Now web users can transform internet banners into music thanks to the launch of a new “interactive music universe.”

 Human Skin Printing Technology

 Scientists have developed a new technology which can print human skin.
 The technology enables machines to print layers of human skin cells.
 Thus enabling medical professionals to treat burns and open wounds significantly faster than has ever been possible.